Contact Us

 Our English Curriculum:

 At Bedford we have drawn upon a range of different sources to support in creating our English curriculum.
 We are constantly reviewing and evaluating our learning journey to ensure we have an inspiring English curriculum which supports the aims and objectives of the National Curriculum.
-Click on the links below to find out more information about English at Bedford

 Key Documentation